Ontario Votes 2011

 Ignatieff?
 For Real?

-8 December 2008, terribly early in the morning
+8 December 2008, early morning

 Ignatieff is apparently going to take over as head of the Liberal party some time this week, if not today.
 I can tell you that picking Ignatieff as leader isn’t going to steal any votes from the Left, though it may pull some old school Progressive Conservatives from the Right.
 Ignatieff creeps me out, which is why I think the Right may like him — they seem to enjoy creepy-ass leaders.
 If he does get the leadership nod, I think this highlights a big problem with the Liberal party: it’s run with back room deals by the party old-school.
 At least, it certainly seems that way, and has since Paul Martin and Chretien started fighting.
 Dion won the last race fair and square, but it was clear to most everyone that he wasn’t the person the party actually wanted to lead: and they have provided him with little to no support.
 I dislike the Liberal party for a lot of reasons, and that would be one of them.